Frequently asked questions

 Can members reserve tickets to guarantee entry into China’s First Emperor and the Terracotta Warriors exhibition?

 Yes.
 Tickets go on general sale on 9 November 2017.
-Members are entitled to pre-book tickets online from 6 November 2017 for a specific date and time.

 If I’m a member, do I still need to book a ticket?